-10 Best Spots for Snorkeling & Scuba Diving in Florida
+10 Great Spots for Snorkeling and Scuba Diving in Florida

 By Greg Johnston

 Grab a map of Florida and you'll see why there are as many diving opportunities as there are 'gators in the 'glades.
-Looking much like a long finger pointing into the blue oceanic waters, many of the best snorkeling in Florida are within a few short hours drive from just about anywhere in the state.
+And, many of the best snorkeling spots in Florida are within a few hours' drive from just about anywhere in the state.

-You could dive from spots at the top of the state to the bottom of the Florida Keys - and every place in between.
+You could dive from places at the top of the state to the bottom of the Florida Keys -- and every place in between.
 Here's a roundup of the best scuba diving in Florida, as well as some of the top places to snorkel.

 Whether you are a beginner or expert, you'll agree that some of the best snorkeling in North America is found on the coral islands some 70 miles west of Key West.
 Under the massive ramparts of Fort Jefferson and lying on a carpet of brilliant white sand is a myriad of colorful tropical fish and living coral.